andre-kotze/globe-plymouth-theme/README.md

 sudo ./uninstall
 ```

-* then when asked chose the new plymouth theme by typing the number of your choice and pressing `Enter`
+* choose an existing installed plymouth theme to replace the uninstalled one

-## Customizing background color
+## Customisation

-* open the file in `globe/bg.png` in any image editor of your choice
+* change the colour of `globe/bg.png` in an image editor, to change the theme backgrouund colour

-* fill the image with the color you want as background

-* save changes ensuring to NOT change neither the file name `bg.png` neither his location `globe`

-* proceed to installation/reinstallation

-## Customizing background image

-* rename, remove or move to a different folder the file in `globe/bg.png`

-* put your custom background image IN PNG FORMAT inside the `globe` folder

-* rename your custom beckground image as `bg.png`
+* replace the file `globe/bg.png` with any custom background image as `bg.png`

-* proceed to installation/reinstallation
+* reinstall

 ### License

+GNU GENERAL PUBLIC LICENSE
+Version 2, June 1991
-This project is licensed under the GPL v.2 License - see the LICENSE.md file for details
+For the comlete GPL v.2 license see the [LICENSE](LICENSE) file.